-This past Sunday, I had an opportunity to witness a very special moment at my parish.
-An eighteen-year-old man with high-functioning autism was taking his first turn as a lector at Mass.
+I recently reflected on a Sunday Mass in 2016 when I had an opportunity to witness a very special moment at my parish.
+An eighteen-year-old young man with high-functioning autism was taking his first turn as a lector at Mass.
 The lector role is an important one with serious responsibility, but this young man showed confidence and little fear as he read a very long first reading from Exodus to the several hundred people in attendance.
 The compliments he received after Mass for the great job he did from countless well-wishers brought a shy smile to his face as he basked in the glow of the kind words shared by his fellow parishioners.

 This is a heart-warming story to be sure, but there is more here than meets the eye.
 There was a small army of loving and caring people in the parish who trained, supported, encouraged, and prayed for him to get to this wonderful moment of personal success on Sunday morning.
 The names might not mean anything to you, but people like Jeanne, Monsignor Peter, Deacon Scott, Father Tom, Deacon Mike, Sue, Rosemary, and others who helped him are the ones who have modeled the very best of what it means to be Catholic.
 They represent in their actions and words the elements of a caring family so critical for a thriving Catholic parish.

 The young man’s mother, father, and brother looked both anxious and proud as they watched him achieve this brief moment of triumph.
 What did this mean to them?
 Did they envision this day was possible in the early years after his diagnosis with autism when a normal future for their son looked bleak?
 How few are the little victories like this in families with special needs children?
 They must long for an opportunity to see their oldest child excel in life and receive accolades for achievements that other families may sometimes take for granted.